manticoresoftware/manticoresearch-php/docs/indices.md

 Indices
 -------

 Nodes namespace contains methods for operations made on indices or information about them.
+Available for  Manticore Search 3.4 or above.

 Create
 ======